matthewwyndham/async-node-pattern-solved/README.md

 ## Instructions

 1. Clone the repo to your hardrive.
 1. You will edit the `index.js` file.
-Change the `0`'s in lines that say `console.log(0);` so that the numbers count sequentially.
-Start at 0 and increment by 1.
+Only change the `console.log(0)` lines so that it prints out the numbers 0 to 16 in order.
+Feel free to add your own `console.log()` to help debug.
 1. When you are finished, make a new repo on your personal GitHub account and push your changes there.
 (You will have to change the `remote` for the repo on your hard drive using `git` on the command line.)
 1. Remember you will need to be able to verbally explain how the code works, not just "get the right answer".